-Prior to joining Washington STEM, Tana taught middle school science in South Texas and Seattle.
+Tana Peterman serves as Senior Program Officer with Washington STEM, working across early STEM, K-12, and career pathways initiatives.
+Prior to joining Washington STEM she taught middle school science in South Texas and Seattle, and coordinated extended-day elementary programming in Oregon.
 More recently, she earned her M. Ed. in Learning Sciences and Human Development at the University of Washington, while working at the Institute for Science and Math Education.
 At the Institute, she collaborated with a team of researchers, local district leaders, and science teachers to adapt curricula for equity-focused implementation of the Next Generation Science Standards.
-As part of that work she gained valuable experience working at the intersection of research and practice, serving as a partner in planning and implementing professional development, supporting teachers in classrooms, and informing educational research based on widely-felt problems of instructional practice.
+As part of that work, she gained valuable experience working at the intersection of research and practice, serving as a partner in planning and implementing professional development, supporting teachers in classrooms, and informing educational research based on widely-felt problems of instructional practice.
 During her time at UW she also earned her Certificate in Teacher Leadership, further fueling her passion for empowering teachers to be effective leaders and change agents in equity-focused STEM education.

-In her free time, Tana enjoys taking her dogs on local adventures and playing Ultimate with her husband in the vibrant Seattle Ultimate community.
-During most of the year, she also finds herself digging in her garden.
+In her free time, Tana enjoys spending time with her husband, son, and two dogs at their home in South Seattle, and playing Ultimate in the vibrant Seattle Ultimate community.
+During most of the year, she also grows food and flowers in an ever-expanding garden.
 Since moving to Washington in 2010 her favorite local vacation spot is Olympic National Park, where she and her husband have gone on several backpacking adventures.